10 free things to do this summer

 Check out someone else’s dahlias

 The National Garden Scheme sees over 3,500 private gardens in England and Wales open for charity – adults pay but children go free.
-This is brilliant for two reasons: firstly, you can indulge in a bit of real-life garden porn (begone Right Move), and you can pick up clever border design ideas while sending a few quid (normally around £4) to highly worthy charities such as MacMillan.
-In Oxon we’re keen to pop to Aston Pottery (above) in Bampton (22 & 23 Aug), Radcot House in West Oxfordshire (23 Aug) and Bolters Farm in Chipping Norton (30 Aug).
-Whilst in Bucks there’s Ascott in Leighton Buzzard (30 Aug).
-Booking essential.
+This is brilliant for two reasons: firstly, you can indulge in a bit of real-life garden porn (begone Right Move), and secondly you can pick up clever border design ideas whilst sending a few quid (normally around £4) to highly worthy charities such as MacMillan.
+Find the next open day near you here.

 Play al fresco tennis

 Game, set and match!
-There are plenty of tennis clubs and leisure centres in our ends where you can pay to book a court for an hour but I’ve scoped out some free options, all you need to bring is a bat and ball.
-Or balls, plural, if your serves are as wayward as ours.
+There are plenty of tennis clubs and leisure centres in our ends where you can pay to book a court for an hour but we’ve scoped out some free options: all you need to bring is a bat and ball.
+(Or balls, plural, if your serves are as wayward as ours).
 Oxon haunts include Hinksey Park, which has four courts available to play on, and Botley Park which has two (booking essential).
 Whilst over in High Wycombe, there are three courts at Desborough Recreation Ground which are first come, first served – head over for an early morning match to nab a court with no queues.

 Pack a picnic

 Nothing says summer quite as much as a wicker basket packed full of strawberries, champagne and salmon sandwiches (or perhaps more likely, a bag-for-life with a box of sausage rolls, a can of coke and a couple of Kit Kats).
 And if you come prepared with umbrella, waterproofs and rainproof rug, you’ll have a good time whatever the weather throws at you.
-Head up to the top of Wendover Woods to make the most of the incredible views across to Buckinghamshire, while Abingdon Lock in Oxfordshire allows you to stare dreamily across the water, while ignoring the wasps attacking your ice lolly.
-Read our guide to the loveliest picnic spots for ultimate crustless sarnie inspo and pick up some of this perky picnicware to take with.
+Head up to the top of Wendover Woods to make the most of the incredible views across to Buckinghamshire, while Abingdon Lock in Oxfordshire allows you to stare dreamily across the water, ignoring the wasps attacking your ice lolly.
+Read our guide to the loveliest picnic spots for ultimate al fresco inspo, then check out the best local delis ft. even more picnic spot inspo.

 Tap up some regional heritage

-Ah, the National Trust where children under 5 go free and frazzled parents weep quietly in gratitude.
-Many of the gorgeous sites have opened their grounds for walks including Rothschild playground Waddesdon Manor, nr Aylesbury, and the pretty Georgian landscaped gardens at Stowe, Bucks, (there’s 250 acres to explore and simultaneously tire out little legs).
+Ah, the National Trust, where children under 5 go free and frazzled parents weep quietly in gratitude.
+Many of the gorgeous sites have opened their grounds for walks including Rothschild playground Waddesdon Manor, nr Aylesbury, which is basically a holiday to France, and the pretty Georgian landscaped gardens at Stowe, Bucks, (there’s 250 acres to explore and simultaneously tire out little legs).
 Muddy’s other NT favourites include Greys Court in Henley, Upton House & Gardens on the Oxon/Warks border, which has opened its Pavillion and café, plus there’s Stonor Park, nr Henley (not NT, but just as historic and pretty) where kids under 1 go free.
-Check out five reasons to visit the latter here.
-Booking essential for all venues.
+The latter also has the benefit of offering the adventure playground to end all adventure playgrounds, where kids will happily while away hours.
+Check whether pre-booking is essential before visiting all venues.

 Go for a ramble

 Make the most of sunny days by stomping through our lush woodlands and undulating countryside.
 Head to Coombe Hill for extraordinary views of Buckinghamshire across the Aylesbury Vale and Chiltern Hills or see Oxfordshire’s answer to Stonehenge, The Rollright Stones, a collection of Neolithic and Bronze Age monuments in the Cotswolds.
-Many more headline-worthy walks can be found in our guide here.
+Check out more headline-worthy walks here.

 Pick your own fruit and veggies

-Rectory Farm, Stanton St John, is the biggie in our ‘hood for hand-picked punnets.
+Rectory Farm, Stanton St John, is the main player in our ‘hood for piling hand-picked strawbs into punnets.
 It’s free to go and you only pay for what you pick which will, no doubt, be less than what you eat as you do the rounds.
-You can just turn up for strawberries, but to pick raspberries you’ll have to book a slot.
-Or over near Abingdon there’s Millets Farm Centre (not free but the £2 entry is redeemable against any fruit purchased).
+Or, over near Abingdon there’s Millets Farm Centre (not free but the £1.50 entry is redeemable against any fruit purchased).
+See our full list of where to PYO in Bucks and Oxon if you really want to go ham on the fruit.